dibyaaaaax/ResearchPaperClassifier/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 An automated system which can do tagging of research papers.
-It gives multiple labels to a research paper classifier using the title and abstract of the research paper.
+It gives multiple labels to a research paper using the title and abstract of the research paper.

 ### Built With